 Well, this is a case of permanent separation.

-You know, it's it's almost mind-numbing to me that the media ignores, you know, they keep saying a manufactured crisis, but in a two-year period of time, there's 4,000 homicides against Americans by illegal immigrants, 30,000 sexual assaults by illegal immigrants against Americans.
+You know, it's almost mind-numbing to me that the media ignores, you know, they keep saying a manufactured crisis, but in a two-year period of time, there's 4,000 homicides against Americans by illegal immigrants, 30,000 sexual assaults by illegal immigrants against Americans.

 Well, we're losing 300 kids a week.

-And that of course wouldn't add that now the new phenomenon that everybody tried to warn the Obama administration about, which is fentanyl, which is killing people at a faster rate than any other drug ever manufactured.
+And that, of course, wouldn't add that now the new phenomenon that everybody tried to warn the Obama administration about, which is fentanyl, which is killing people at a faster rate than any other drug ever manufactured.

-And we all know what happened to my good friend Eric Bowling's son Chase.
+And we all know what happened to my good friend Eric Bowling's son, Chase.

 I mean, he bought a Xanax on the street.